 - (Optional) Logon Account: Enter the Windows account under which the application is to be run, e.g. the current user account.

 - Password / Confirm Password: Enter the logon account's password twice.

 - (Optional) Interact with Desktop: If this setting is enabled (default), the application's output messages can be seen in the console window on Windows Session 0.
 To switch to Session 0, it may be necessary to install FireDaemon Zero and ZeroInput.
 Alternatively, this setting may be disabled, in which case the application's messages will be hidden.

 - (Optional) Priority: To allocate more CPU time to the application, select a higher scheduling priority in this field.

 - (Optional) CPU Bindings: To run the application on a specific CPU, specify the appropriate CPU in this field.

 Next, click in the Lifecycle tab.
-Set Shutdown By to Forceful Termination and check "Console Program".
+Set Shutdown By to Forceful Termination.

 Lastly, click the Save and Close (ie. the tick) button on the toolbar.
 If the service's Startup Type is set to Automatic or Automatic (Delayed-Start), it will start immediately.